-Maturities of 10 and 20 years are available on the SBA 504 debenture, depending on the useful life of the assets.
+Maturities of 10, 20 or 25 years are available on the SBA 504 debenture, depending on the useful life of the assets.
 A minimum of 10 years is required from the private lender on real estate financing and 7 years on machinery and equipment.

 The small business concern must provide at least 10% of the project cost as equity or subordinated debt.
 This can be in the form of equity from the business itself or the borrower’s personal resources and other sources may provide a loan for the borrower’s equity contribution.